ab6/QConSF-2016/Module1.md

 - Run the training set through a Naive-Bayes Classifier
 - Run an accuracy test on the classifier using the created Naive-Bayes Classifier and the test set
 - Print the resulting accuracy
+- Print out most informative features (can only do this for the NB classifier)
+- Try the same approach with a Decision Tree classifier

 ###Module 1 Hints and Tricks
 - The Brown Corpus is a CategorizedTaggedCorpusReader